JonathanXDR/M183/LB1/Dokumentation.md

-# Dokumentation Security Logging and Monitoring Failures
+# A09:2021 – Security Logging and Monitoring Failures

 ## Theorie